JohnPaulinePineda/Portfolio_Project_60/docs/index.md

 1. The Docker image was tested locally with the following steps:
     * **Testing the Container Locally**
         * Used `docker run -p 8001:8001 survival-prediction-fastapi-app` to start a container, mapping port 8001 on the host machine to port 8001 inside the container.
-        * Verified that the FastAPI application was running correctly.
 2. The containerized FastAPI application was verified to be running correctly by replicating the previous test sequence with results presented as follows:
     * **Server Initialization**: FastAPI application was started successfully, with Uvicorn running on http://localhost:8001, indicating that the server and its documentation are active and ready to process requests.
     * **Root Endpoint Accessed (GET /)**: The API received a GET request at the root endpoint and responded with 200 OK, confirming that the service is running and accessible.